dr1nky/newsquest-scraper/README.md

 # newsquest-scraper
-Scrape data from Newsquest website using NodeJs, Express, Axios and Cheerio.
+Scrape data from Newsquest websites using NodeJs, Express, Axios and Cheerio.